rj200/Glamarye_Fast_Effects_for_ReShade/README.md

-Glamarye Fast Effects for ReShade (version 2.0)
+Glamarye Fast Effects for ReShade (version 2.1)
 ======================================

 (Previously know as Fast_FXAA_sharpen_DOF_and_AO)

-**New in 2.0:** Global Illumination... well, a fast 2D rough approximation of it!
-Renamed.
+**New in 2.1:** Smoother blur for Fake Global Illumination light, which fixes artefacts (thank you Alex Tuderan).
+Tweaked defaults.
+Minor tweaks elsewhere.

 Author: Robert Jessop

 License: MIT

 About
 -----